 REAL(8), DIMENSION(0:),(:, 2:10),(0:,:,:) :: A

 REAL(8) :: A(0:),(:, 2:10),(0:,:,:)

+RANKOF(data-ref) is not necessarily needed since it is always rewritten to RANK(RANK(data-ref)).
+However, the following phrase is very useful.

+TYPEOF(A), RANKOF(A) :: B

+Extension of Interface Block

 A generic interface body is an interface body of an interface block that has the GENERIC attribute in the function-stmt or subroutine-stmt.
 A generic interface body specifies the explicit interface for the generic subprogram.
 Both specific and generic interface blocks can have generic interface bodies.

 Constraint: The name of a generic interface block shall be different from the names of all generic interface bodies it contains.